 - The new guidance to admission responsibilities for nomads, including examples of matters which could affect whether a company is appropriate for AIM

-- Corporate governance - from September 2018 AIM companies will be subject to a new corporate governance regime and must ‘comply or explain’ against a recognised corporate governance code:
+- Corporate governance - companies are now subject to a new corporate governance regime and must ‘comply or explain’ against a recognised corporate governance code:

 - Recent changes to the QCA Corporate Governance Code, the code of choice for many AIM companies

 - The LSE’s expectations as to how AIM companies should meet the obligation to ‘comply or explain’ against their chosen code

 - AIM's new SME Growth Market status

 - How this status affects AIM companies' obligations under the Market Abuse Regulation

 - The implications for fundraisings by AIM companies under the Prospectus Regulation (or its post-Brexit equivalent)